SaFrMo/wm-builder/docs/building-levels/README.md

 ![Version of the image above with the main sections labelled](./layout-labelled.png)

+**Meta** controls information about the board.
+Think flavor text, board title, etc.

+**Map** displays the way the map actually appears at any given point.

+**Actions** control the way a board arranges its Map.

 Let's go through these one at a time.

 ## Meta